SCASTELLANO6044/TFT-AI/readme.md

 - NUM_CATEGORIES: Number of output categories.

-- TEST_SIZE: Percentage of data used for testing.
+- TEST_SIZE: Percentage of data left out of testing.

 - MODEL_NAME: Name of the saved model file.